mattcieslak/hbcd-docs/docs/datacuration/bids.md

-# Brain Imaging Data Structure Overview
+# Brain Imaging Data Structure

 As much as possible, HBCD processing tries to utilize the [Brain Imaging Data Structure](https://bids-specification.readthedocs.io/en/stable/) (BIDS) standard for data organization.
 At a high level, the HBCD BIDS structure will appear as follows: